 - Premier League Football: Tottenham Hotspur v Manchester City 5pm (k-o 5.30pm), Sky Sports Premier League/NOW TV

 If you watch just one thing on TV tonight…

-Don't miss Strictly on TV tonight – another great show from the pros
+Don't miss Strictly on TV tonight – getting tougher every week

 Not found anything you want to watch on TV tonight?
 Check out our TV Guide.